denisandroid/WT3020-PatchMB/README.md

 # WT3020-PatchMB
-New patches to add support for different flash drive sizes to openwrt for wt3020.
+New fixes to add support for different flash drive sizes to openwrt for wt3020.
+(1,2,3,4 are separate items).

 ### <b>1.
 Dump 16MB PlugAndPlay/Stable (4.14 Kernel, 19.07.3, tested!)</b>